barnabyashford/2110743-notes-and-codes/notes/week4.md

 > Where y-axis means Price (in 1000s of dollars) and x-axis means Size (feet<sup>2</sup>)

-**Supervised Learning**: Given the "right answer" for each example in the data.
+**Supervised Learning**: Give the "right answer" for each example in the data.

 **Regression Problem**: Predict real-valued output